 Before you can do anything (other than watch the blinkenlights) you’ll need to connect your Altair 8800 to your computer via USB.
+Note: the Altair-Duino is powered immediately upon connecting to USB, the power switch is not used in this configuration.

 Requirements: